International Space Station: Living quarters

 The living and working space aboard the International Space Station (ISS) is larger than a six-bedroom house, equipped with seven private sleeping quarters, three bathrooms, two dining rooms, a gym, and a panoramic 360-degree-view bay window.

 The station provides dedicated crew quarters for long-term crew members.
 Two are located in Zvezda, one in Nauka, and four in Harmony.
 These soundproof, person-sized booths offer privacy, ventilation, and basic amenities such as a sleeping bag, a reading lamp, and storage for personal items.
 The quarters in Zvezda include a small window but have less ventilation and soundproofing.

 Visiting crew members use tethered sleeping bags attached to available wall space or inside their spacecraft.
 While it is possible to sleep floating freely, this is generally avoided to prevent collisions with sensitive equipment.
 Proper ventilation is critical, as astronauts risk oxygen deprivation if exhaled carbon dioxide accumulates in a bubble around their heads.

-The station's lighting system is adjustable, allowing for dimming, switching off, and colour temperature changes to support crew activities and rest.
+The station's lighting system is adjustable, allowing for dimming, switching off, and color temperature changes to support crew activities and rest.